wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 which reflected "All Microsoft all the time" using proprietary "pickle" (pkl) model files.
 <a target="_blank" href="https://www.coursera.org/learn/predictive-modelling-azure-machine-learning-studio/home/welcome">Classes referencing it</a> are now obsolete.

-<a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/dp-100">DP-100: Designing and Implementing a Data Science Solution on Azure</a> makes you a "Microsoft Certified: Azure Data Scientist Associate".
-It goes into machine learning, using Azure Machine Learning.
-   * Set up an Azure Machine Learning workspace (30-35%)
-   * Run experiments and train models (25-30%)
-   * Optimize and manage models (20-25%)
-   * Deploy and consume models (20-25%)
-   <br /><br />

 <a target="_blank" href="https://microsoftlearning.github.io/dp-090-databricks-ml/">LAB</a> references <a target="_blank" href="https://github.com/MicrosoftLearning/dp-090-databricks-ml">DP-090</a> goes into implementing a Machine Learning Solution with Databricks